Ferenc Molnár: Literary and theatrical career

 Molnár continued to dramatize the complexities of his affair with Irén through his plays, The Guardsman (1910) and The Wolf (1912); The Guardsman served as the basis for the 1931 film of the same name, starring American power couple Alfred Lunt and Lynn Fontanne.

 Molnár fell into a deep depression after Irén cut off their affair and returned to her family.
 He resorted to drinking heavily as a result, and in 1911 attempted suicide.
 He was rehabilitated in Austria and continued writing during this dark time.
 Between 1910 and 1914, five volumes of his collected essays, plus his translations of over 30 French plays, were published.
 "Molnár's long and turbulent life was one of hard and incessant work.
 For over 50 years, he transposed his inner conflict in his literary work; writing was his oxygen, elixir, and self-therapy," wrote monographist and fellow Hungarian emigré Clara (Klára) Györgyey.
-As a further example, while writing The Devil in 1907, Molnár also wrote three books, including his juvenile novel, A Pál-utcai Fiúk (The Paul Street Boys).
+As a further example, while writing The Devil in 1907, Molnár also wrote three books, including his novel for young people, A Pál-utcai Fiúk (The Paul Street Boys).

 Molnár's later plays, such as The Swan (1920), and The Play's the Thing (1924), continued to receive a wide audience and favorable reviews.
-More than 100 movies and television productions have been made out of his works, including The Swan, which was brought to the screen in 1956 with Grace Kelly and Louis Jourdan, and Egy, Ketto, Haro, which Billy Wilder turned into One, Two, Three, starring James Cagney and Horst Buchholz, in 1961.
+More than 100 movies and television productions have been made out of his works, including The Swan, which was brought to the screen in 1956 with Grace Kelly and Louis Jourdan, and Egy, kettő, három, which Billy Wilder turned into One, Two, Three, starring James Cagney and Horst Buchholz, in 1961.
 His novel The Paul Street Boys has been filmed repeatedly in English, Italian and Hungarian.
 That novel has also been widely popular in translation and made part of grade school curricula in Croatia, Serbia and Poland.